pmamico/gitwatch/README.md

 # gitwatch

 A bash script to watch a file or folder and commit changes to a git repo.
-`gitwatch` can be installed in various ways.
 This is a fork from [original gitwatch](https://github.com/gitwatch/gitwatch) with these modifications:
 * commit author is the logged in user
 * commit message is the hostname by default